wpcodefactory/color-or-image-variation-swatches-for-woocommerce/readme.txt

 5. Use the new type attributes (color, label and image) at your disposal

 == Changelog ==

+= 1.0.1 - 05/04/2017 =
+* Better documentation for JS
+* Add data-attribute on custom terms

 = 1.0.0 - 03/04/2017 =
 * Initial Release.